LoginRadius/html5-sdk/README.md

 <h6 id="MFAReAuthenticateByBackupCode-put-"> Validate MFA by Backup Code (PUT)</h6>
- This API is used to re-authenticate by set of backup codes via access token on the site that has Multi-factor authentication enabled in re-authentication for the user that does not have the device  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/re-authentication/mfa/re-auth-by-backup-code/)
+ This API is used to re-authenticate by a set of backup codes via access token on the site that has Multi-factor authentication enabled in re-authentication for the user that does not have the device  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/re-authentication/mfa/re-auth-by-backup-code/)